Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 Why Optimizing Your Health is Essential

 Whether or not pregnancy is planned within the next year, every person should be thinking about their health because about 50% of all pregnancies are unplanned.
 In addition, despite our modern-day medical advances, about 1 in 8 babies are born prematurely.
 While physicians and researchers are still working to find the cause of and develop preventive strategies for preterm birth, experts agree that people need to be healthier before becoming pregnant.
-By addressing health issues and risks before pregnancy, problems that could affect the pregnancy can be prevented.
-The goals of preconception counseling are to improve maternal, fetal, and neonatal outcomes by optimizing health, address modifiable risk factors, and provide education about pregnancy.
+By addressing health issues and risks before pregnancy, problems that could affect the pregnancy can be prevented or mitigated.

 Tips for all people considering pregnancy include:

-• Complete tobacco, alcohol, and street drug cessation
+• Stop tobacco, alcohol, and other illicit drug intake.

 • Avoid contact with toxic substances or materials: lead, mercury, solvents, pesticides, paint thinners, radiation, cat and rodent feces, etc.